£180 per course

 - Increase the efficiency and impact of any conservation project

-- Acquire a qualification in conservation strategy development
+- Acquire a qualification and certificate in conservation strategy development

-- Get expert training and support from our team via Skype, email and Zoom
+- Get expert training and support from our team via email, Zoom and WildHub

 - Have the flexibility to learn when and where you want.